Creating a Smarter Activity Log

 Organizational Impact

-• Operational reliability improved, with fewer compliance gaps and more complete records.
+• Indicated potential for greater operational reliability, with fewer compliance gaps and more complete records.

-• Audit preparation time dropped, thanks to filterable digital logs.
+• Suggested faster audit preparation through filterable digital logs.

-• Cross-team alignment increased, as everyone now documented activities in a standard, comparable way.
+• Highlighted improved cross-team alignment, as activities were documented in a standardized, comparable way.

 Reflection